 So far, the above conflict was in fact related to the conflict within the Class 35 itself (serviceservice conflict).
-According to the second problem mentioned above, it is unclear whether applications for retail services for all sectors in Class 35 constitute barriers (service and goods conflict) to applications filed for any of the classa registration filed for Class 35 block an application filed for goods in Classes 1 to 34?
+According to the second proba registration filed for Class 35 block an application filed for goods in Classes 1 to 34?
 The interpretations of courts and the TPI regarding this issue will be discussed below.